 The health risk information presented here is summarized from Shoreland Travax®, a decision-support tool used by health care providers to perform a detailed health risk analysis based on specific locations, individual travel styles, and traveler risk behaviors.
 Travax provides practitioners current, independently researched malaria risk and prevention recommendations in a map-based format that goes beyond the annual WHO and CDC statements included here.
 Not included here are current reports from Travax of disease outbreaks or environmental events that may pose elevated risks to travelers’ health and safety.
 The Providers section of this site offers a directory of health care providers who utilize Shoreland Travax for travel health counseling.
 Learn more about the detailed reports and maps available from these practitioners (includes links to samples).

-Nauru is a developing nation but is in the upper half of the world's economies.
+Nauru is a developing nation classified as upper middle income.
 Located in the South Pacific Ocean (east of Indonesia), the climate is classified as humid equatorial (no dry season).

 See also: Library article for Yellow Fever

 - Requirement: No requirement for any traveler as of July 1, 2019 per the 2019 online update of International Travel and Health.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria

 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)No statement given.